GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 Here, we specify four points where we would like contour labels to be placed.
-Our points are not exactly on the contour lines so we give a nonzero “slop” to be used in the distance calculations: The point on the contour closest to our fixed points and within the given maximum distance will host the label.
+Our points are not exactly on the contour lines so we give a nonzero "slop" to be used in the distance calculations: The point on the contour closest to our fixed points and within the given maximum distance will host the label.

 The angle of the label is evaluated from the contour line geometry, and the final result is shown in Figure [fig:GMT\ :sub:`A`\ pp\ :sub:`O3`].
-To aid in understanding the algorithm we chose to specify “debug” mode (**+d**) which placed a small circle at each of the fixed points.
+To aid in understanding the algorithm we chose to specify "debug" mode (**+d**) which placed a small circle at each of the fixed points.

 Label placement at simple line intersections